Spring Cloud Gateway

 }

-You can create them as below in Gateway project.
+You can create them as follows in the Gateway project.

 @Resource